This company combines impressive quality with a generous valuation: Sumo Logic Inc. (SUMO) - The Dwinnex

 Ratios:

-For a deeper understanding of Sumo Logic Inc.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of SUMO’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.20 and its Current Ratio is at 2.20.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades